shijiale0609/PolymerEmbedding_EMD/README.md

-# Polymer Distance Embedding Vector
+# A Similarity Informed Embedding Method for Polymers

-Idea:
-We have 100 training data for 100 polymers labeled with